 If we cannot help you with your problem, we will try to identify another resource that can help resolve the issue.
-A list of other services and community organizations that might be able to help you, can be found here (link to “other places to go for help”).
+A list of other services and community organizations that might be able to help you, can be found here.

 How do I make a complaint?

 The quickest and easiest way to make a complaint to the Office of the Family and Children’s Ombuds is through our website at OFCO.WA.GOV